 From shipping schedules and quarantine to pain management and nutrition, what makes the Alltech FEI World Equestrian Games “bigger and better” than the Olympics from a horse care and management standpoint?

-Kent Allen, DVM, of Virginia Equine Imagine, has been an FEI foreign veterinary delegate for the 2010 Alltech FEI World Equestrian Games and the 2012 London Summer Olympics.
+Kent Allen, DVM, ISELP, is the owner of Virginia Equine Imaging.
+He is the vice president of the International Society of Equine Locomotor Pathology, U.S. national head FEI veterinarian, and chairman of United States Equestrian Federation Veterinary and Equine Drug and Medication committees.
+He served as an FEI foreign veterinary delegate for the 2010 Alltech FEI World Equestrian Games and the 2012 London Summer Olympics.

 Cynthia G. MacKenzie, DVM, senior equine technical services veterinarian for Merck Animal Health.
 In this role, she provides continuing education to equine practitioners and horse owners, composes technical literature, and conducts field trials.
 Prior to joining Merck Animal Health, MacKenzie served as a veterinary associate for Mark Secor, DVM, Inc., in San Juan Capistrano, Calif., and at Rood & Riddle in Lexington, Ky.
 She was also the resident veterinarian for 700 horses at Lane’s End Farm in Versailles, Ky.